Aatricks/llmedge-examples/README.md

-# SmolLM Minimal Example App
+# llmedge Minimal Example App

-A tiny Android app that uses the SmolLM library via a local AAR.
+A tiny Android app that uses the llmedge library via a local AAR.

 ## How it works
-- Consumes `smollm-release.aar` located in `app/libs`.
+- Consumes `llmedge-release.aar` located in `app/libs`.
-- Demonstrates blocking and streaming responses in `MainActivity`.
+- Demonstrates blocking and streaming responses in `MainActivity` and a simple RAG flow in `RagActivity`.

 ## Prerequisites
 - Android SDK with NDK r27+, CMake 3.22+